rashmi-patil-1492/video-semantic-segmentation-network/README.md

 1. Data for training the baseline segmentation network that is resnet50_segnet model.

 Download the dataset from [alexgkendell][]'s  gitbub tutorial.
 This dataset contains 701 annotated images (367: train, 101: val, 233: test).
-These images are single frame images and they are used to train segmentation network.
-More information is provided in the [Training](#baseline-segmentation-network-resnet50_segnet) section
+These images are single frame images and they are used to train baseline segmentation network.
+More information is provided in the [Training](#baseline-segmentation-network-resnet50_segnet) section.

 [alexgkendell]: https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid

-2. Data for training the full network explained in two different steps in __training section__ required following dataset.
+2. Data for training the full network.
+Detail steps are explained in __training__ section.

 The dataset required for this is the same dataset as above but sampled at 30 frames per second.
 30th frame is considered as current frame and 1st - 29th frame is considered as key frames.
 Annotation is provided for the current frame that is the 30th frame.